 More information can be found on the intranet (after login)

-With this programme, Hasselt University wants to facilitate BOF TT Assistant Professors in preparing an ERC application.
-The BOF TT Assistant professors can apply just once for ERC incentive funding during their BOF TT mandate.
-This funding can be used to hire consultancy, as a resource to cover for replacement during the preparation of the application, to cover research stays with ERC grantees or top researchers, to fund research activities in order to improve the ERC application, etc. These funds will enable the BOF TT Assistant Professor to prepare and submit an ERC application.
-In total, the BOF TT Assistant Professor can apply for a maximum amount of € 25,000.
-The ERC-incentive funds can be used to prepare an application for all types of ERC grants such as starting grants, consolidator grants, advanced grants and synergy grants.
-If this incentive is used, no further claim can be made on other initiatives that exist to support an ERC application.
+With this programme, Hasselt University wants to facilitate BOF TT Assistant Professors and other ZAP members in preparing an ERC application.
+This funding (max €15,000) can be used to hire consultancy, as a resource to cover for replacement during the preparation of the ERC application, to cover research stays with ERC grantees or top researchers, to fund research activities in order to improve the ERC application, etc. If this incentive is used, no further claim can be made on other initiatives that exist to support an ERC application.

 More information can be found on the intranet (after login)